LostAndDead/Meta-Quest-Forensics-Documentation/docs/Analysis/artifacts/cloud.md

 HTML Location `Apps and Websites off Meta accounts > Your apps and content > Group chat threads`

 Contains a list of all chat threads that the user has been involved in.
 Each chat thread contains a list of messages that have been sent as well as the user who sent it.
 It contains many different formats of messages such as text, images, videos, links, invites, reactions, emojis and call starts/ends.
-Every message contains the sender name and timestamp.
+Every message contains the sender's name and timestamp.
 The other content varies between types of messages.

 ## All Notification Settings